MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/attribute-attributegroups-lifecycle.md

 For products, the attribute metadata settings can be overridden at the channel level.
 This capability will be discussed later in this article.

-As you might notice, the **Attributes** page includes options that are related to attribute metadata.
-Under **Attribute metadata for POS**, one option that is named **Can be refined** affects the behavior of the attribute values in the point of sale (POS) or the way that the system handles those attribute values.
-Only attributes for which you may set the **Can be refined** option to **Yes**, will show up for refinement or filtering of products in the POS.
+As you might notice, the **Attributes** page includes several options that are related to attribute metadata.
+Under **Attribute metadata for Commerce Channels**, one option that is named **Can be refined** and only attributes for which you may set the **Can be refined** option to **Yes**, will show up for refinement or filtering of products in the search results and category browsing.
+Also, you may notice that system doesn't allow you to mark the attributes refinable, until you actually confirm the 'Filter settings' for it.

-Here are the remaining attribute metadata options on the **Attributes** page:

-- Searchable
-- Retrievable
-- Can be queried
-- Sortable
-- Allow multiple values
-- Ignore case and format
-- Complete match

-These options were originally intended to improve the search functionality for the online storefront.
-Although Commerce doesn't include the online storefront out of the box, it does include the eCommerce Publishing Software Development Kit (SDK).
-Customers can use this SDK to put products into a search index of their choice.
-Although the product data is imported, customers should still be able to distinguish searchable data, data that can be queried, and so on.
-In that way, they can build an optimal index to make sure that they index only attributes that, *in their opinion*, should be indexed.

-For information about the purpose of these remaining options, see [Overview of the search schema in SharePoint Server 2013](/SharePoint/search/search-schema-overview).

 ## Filter settings for attributes